 The benefits of cryotherapy or cold therapy include pain relief, reduced inflammation, swelling and muscle spasm.
 It is important for treating sports injuries.

-The reason behind the application of ice resulting in pain relief is not clear.
-There are many theories and it is possible that a number of the proposed mechanisms in combination can cause pain relief.
-Some of the possible mechanisms include the following.
+Why does ice or cryotherapy reduce pain?
+The reason cryotherapy relieves pain is not completely clear.
+There are many theories and it is possible a number of mechanisms in combination have an anaesthetic effect.
+Possible mechanisms are:

-- Cold sensations over-ride the pain sensation – known as the pain gate theory.
+- Cold sensations over-ride the pain sensations (pain gate theory)

-By cooling the surface of the skin and the underlying tissues, ice causes the narrowing of blood vessels, a process known as vasoconstriction.
-This vasoconstriction leads to a decrease in the amount of blood being delivered to the area and subsequently lessens the amount of swelling.
+Another cryotherapy benefit is it reduces swelling and internal bleeding.
+By cooling the surface of the skin and the underlying tissues, ice causes blood vessels to narrow (vasoconstriction).
+This therefore leads to a decrease in the amount of blood delivered to the area.
+As a result, swelling reduces.

-Although blood still flows into the area the amount of swelling is significantly less than if ice is not applied.
-This decreased swelling or edema, allows more movement in the muscle and so lessens the functional loss associated with the injury.
+Although blood still flows into the area, swelling is significantly less.
+This decreased swelling (edema), allows more movement in the muscle and so lessens the functional loss associated with the injury.

-The swelling associated with the inflammatory response also causes a pressure increase in the tissue and this leads to the area becoming more painful.
-This pain is intensified by certain chemicals that are released into the blood when the tissue is damaged- hence vasoconstriction from applying ice also decreases pain.
-Reduce muscle spasm
+The swelling associated with the inflammatory response also causes a pressure increase in the tissues.
+This leads to the area becoming more painful.
+Pain intensifies when certain chemicals release into the blood as a result of tissue damage.
+Hence, vasoconstriction from applying ice also decreases pain.

 Decrease metabolic rate

 By reducing the cells metabolic rate, ice reduces the cells oxygen requirements.
-Thus when blood flow has been limited by vasoconstriction then the risk of cell death due to oxygen demands, called secondary cell necrosis will be decreased.
+Therefore, when blood flow is limited by vasoconstriction, the risk of cell death (called secondary cell necrosis) is reduced.